-The three Board Committees comprise an appropriate mix of both executive and non-executive director members, having regard to their skill set and experience.
-Each Committee reports on its activities to the Board of Directors at least on a quarterly basis.
+The three Board Committees are comprised of the appropriate mix of both independent and nonindependent members, with the majority being independent directors and the mix taking into consideration their skill set and experience.
+Each committee reports on its activities to the Board of Directors on at least a quarterly basis.